-5.2 Freshwater pearl mussels
+Freshwater pearl mussels

-For the purposes of examining the overall changes in the distribution and abundance of mussels, and their mortality rates permanent mussel transects (or similar, permanent count areas) will be counted annually, completing a full cycle of transect monitoring once every three years.
-Typically, six transects will be counted per population, with two counted per population per year.
-The locations of the permanent transects was chosen to cover the geographical range of mussels within the catchment, their range of population density and to best detect any changes resulting from the implementation of the measures.
-Further information on the location of the transects and the schedule for monitoring will be provided in the final plan and background documents.
+For the purposes of examining the overall changes in the distribution and abundance of mussels, permanent mussel transects will be counted annually, completing a full cycle of transect monitoring once every three years.
+The locations of these permanent transects are chosen to cover both the geographical range of mussels within the catchment and their range of population density.
 Transect monitoring involves counting the number of adult mussels visible on the substratum, as well as the cover abundance of silt, macroalgae and macrophytes, and is, thus, a good method of detecting events such as kills of adults, as well as providing an indication of the general health of the mussel habitat.
 This method does not yield information on the health of juvenile mussels or their riverbed habitat.

-In order to monitor the conservation status of the mussel populations, in accordance with the two shell-length criteria set out in the Thrid Schedule of S.I.
-296, 2009, quadrat searches will be conducted once every three years.
-Quadrat searches involve removing all of the mussels, both adults and juveniles, from a fixed area of substrate (50 cm X 50 cm) and measuring their length.
+In order to monitor the conservation status of the mussel populations, in accordance with the criteria set out in the draft European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations, 2009, quadrat searches will be conducted.
+Quadrat searches involve removing all of the mussels, both adults and juveniles, from a fixed area of substrate (50 cm X 50 cm) and measuring them.
 This provides information on whether the population is recruiting or not and allows any changes in population age structure to be detected.
-Macroalgal and macrophyte cover is also assessed in each quadrat, along with sedimentation (through both visual means and redox potential measurement).
-Quadrat searches will be distributed throughout the mussel population, to determine the overall conservation status of the population, as well as targeted at sites subject to specific measures, in order to evaluate the effectiveness of such measures.
-In order to further elucidate whether the mussel population is recruiting or not, quadrat searches may be supplemented by experimental kick sampling to look for one to two year-old mussels.
-Further information on the schedule for quadrat monitoring will be provided in the final plan and background documents.
+Quadrat searches will also be conducted on a three year cycle, with quadrats being distributed throughout the mussel population, to determine the overall conservation status of the population, as well as targeted at sites subject to specific measures, in order to evaluate the effectiveness of such measures.
+In order to further elucidate whether the mussel population is recruiting or not, quadrat searches will be supplemented by experimental kick sampling to look for one to two year-old mussels.